sweeneypandit/Food-Atlas-Analysis/README.md

 In Analysis 2, I focussed on year 2015 and the access, food assistance parameters affecting the poverty rate in 2015 In Analysis 3, I focussed on year 2016 and the farmers market analysis across the states and counties in US.

 I played around with R to gather different ways of implementing the same logical result.I hope you enjoy visiting it.
-This analysis is purely descriptive and exploratory analysis to gain insights.
+This analysis is purely descriptive and exploratory analysis to gain insights of the diverse food factors accross demographics.

 Analysis 1 and 2:
 I heavily used the SQLDF package in R for this analysis.
 SQLDF package is offered in R that can be used to access the SQL functionlaities in the R dataframe.
 The best part of using this package is that it converts the analysis to a table so you can manipulate the result table as well.
 I used SQL clauses like inner join, order by, limit, select clause, group by, having, where clause.